ddbj/jga-analysis/mitocondrial-variant/README.md

 ### Results

-The VCFs from two workflows are available from [here](https://zenodo.org/record/7827923).
+The VCFs (mutiallelic/biallelic representation) from two workflows are available from [here](https://zenodo.org/record/7827923).

 The detected variants were identical between two workflows.
 It was confirmed by the following commands.